hashicorp/nomad-pack/README.md

 ## Upcoming Features and Changes

 - Support for Volumes and ACLs
-- Support for other Vesion Control Systems
+- Support for other Version Control Systems
 - Pack search command
 - Integration into the official Nomad CLI